Recognition statistics 2024

 Glossary

-Regulated professions: Full equivalence is required for these professions to be practiced.
+Regulated professions: Regulated professions: Full equivalence is required for these professions to be practiced.
 This is primarily the case in health professions (e.g., doctors, general care nurses etc.) and regulated master craftsman occupations.
-76 percent of new applications in 2023 relate to regulated professions.
-In case it is not possible to attest full equivalence, the assessment notification imposes compensation measures which have to be fulfilled in order to acquire full equivalence.
+81.7 per cent of new applications in 2024 relate to regulated professions In case it is not possible to attest full equivalence, the assessment notification imposes compensation measures which have to be fulfilled in order to acquire full equivalence.

 Equivalence quotas: The equivalence evaluation generally consists of two stages: the formal and the individual evaluation.
 The formal evaluation is sometimes sufficient for determining equivalence.
 In such cases, an official notification is issued stating that the foreign professional qualification is equivalent to the German reference qualification.
 If it is not possible to determine equivalence based on formal qualifications alone, the individual evaluation will take additional evidence of training and relevant work experience into consideration.
 Therefore, the equivalence quotas in the recognition statistics base on mostly individual equivalence evaluations.